nabiilah29/CC-Skinsense/README.md

-SkinGorithm - Personalized Skincare Recommendation System Project Overview
+Skinsense - Personalized Skincare Recommendation System Project Overview
-SkinGorithm is a comprehensive skincare recommendation system that combines a machine learning model with a robust backend API to provide personalized skincare advice.
+Skinsense is a comprehensive skincare recommendation system that combines a machine learning model with a robust backend API to provide personalized skincare advice.

 Backend API Endpoints
 1. User Management